MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 If you're new to Teams and want to learn more, check out our short [Welcome to Teams](https://www.youtube.com/embed/s3aQV3T0D6c) video (55 seconds).

-Don't miss our intro to Teams for the Teams admin video (just over 3 minutes):
+Don't miss our Welcome to Teams for the Teams admin video (just over 3 minutes):

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE47cdp]